 Instructors: Triangle Chess

-All swim sessions will be a general lesson based on each participant's individual needs.
+Program Description: In this ever popular program, all sessions will be a general lesson based on each participant's individual needs.
 Each participant will receive individualized instruction within the group setting.
 All sessions will focus on improving stroke technique and all strokes will be covered throughout the 4-day session.
 There will be some group activities but everything in the program will focus on individual improvement.

 Program Description: This is a one day course is designed to prepare students for the SAT.
 The course will focus on teaching students the format of the test and provide both strategies and practice for questions on critical reading, sentence completion, grammar, usage, and writing.
 In addition to reviewing topics from pre-algebra, algebra, and geometry, students will become familiar with the format of the test and learn strategies.
 This course will also include a discussion of the effective use of a graphing calculator.
 Much time will be devoted to practice problems similar to those on the SAT.